 Think all of this is uninteresting or irrelevant right now?
 Wait until you get your first paycheck.

-If you think you’re paying too much for Medicare and Social Security, what do you think will happen as 77 million American baby boomers in this country move into retirement in the next two decades?
+If you think you’re paying too much for Medicare and Social Security, what do you think will happen as 77 million American baby boomers in this country are pushed into retirement?
 The U.S. government already spends 250 percent more on seniors than it does on children.
-And this challenge is even more pronounced across the planet.
-The combination of longer lives and lower birth rates is impacting countries from China to Brazil and from Germany to Australia.
-And this is all connected to the debt and fiscal crisis you read about daily in places like Greece, Japan, Spain – and the state of California.
+And this challenge is even more pronounced across the planet as aging demographics – the combination of living longer, plus stunningly lower birth rates – impact countries from China to Brazil, from Germany to Australia.
+None of this is unconnected to the debt and fiscal crisis you read about daily in Greece, Japan, Spain – or the state of California.

-Let’s all agree – graduates as well as families, friends and others – that in this unprecedented era of aging populations we must do two things:
+So let’s all agree – graduates as well as families, friends and others – that in this unprecedented era of aging populations we can do two things:

 In the U.K., renowned universities have been grasping the potential of population aging.
 At Oxford, the Harris Manchester College has long catered to what it still calls “mature students,” and they plan to further reconfigure the contours of the College to provide an “academic and social environment” in which adults can flourish at Oxford.
 And Cambridge University has established an Institute of Continuing Education.

 In this country, Microsoft is a good illustration of the progressive approach.
 Their “WorkLife Balance” program aims to keep older workers at the heart of their business.
 The program promotes health and financial literacy two areas in which Americans are ill-prepared for longer lives.
 Microsoft also offers professional guidance for its employees who wish to return to school.